cyberchinna/Cheatsheets/privesc_tools.md

-# Following the initial foothole, tools to run
+# Tools to use following the initial foothole

 ## Linux